Power outages at offices, MRT stations in central Singapore

 "We are investigating the cause of the incident."

-The Singapore Civil Defence Force (SCDF) also said it responded to a fire incident at the Carlton Hotel at around the same time as the blackouts.
+Separately, the Singapore Civil Defence Force (SCDF) said it is investigating the cause of the fire at the Carlton Hotel.

-The hotel said that there was a fire in the switch room which was extinguished by SCDF.
+The hotel said that the fire in the switch room was extinguished by SCDF.
 Close to 1,000 people, including hotel guests and visitors, were affected.

 This story came from a reader tip-off.
 If you would like to send in photos or videos of something newsworthy, WhatsApp our Mediacorp news hotline at +65 8218 8281 or message us on Facebook.